 - Office No:

 David received his PhD from SOAS in 2012, following an MA from SOAS and BA from Clare College, University of Cambridge.
-He rejoined SOAS in 2015, after two years on the European Research Council project Musical Transitions to European Colonialism in the Eastern Indian Ocean, based at King's College London and led by Dr Katherine Butler Schofield.
+He then joined the European Research Council project Musical Transitions to European Colonialism in the Eastern Indian Ocean, based at King's College London and led by Dr Katherine Butler Schofield.
 He returned to SOAS in 2015 as the Simon Digby Postdoctoral Fellow, commissioned to edit the published and unpublished works of the late Simon Digby, and prepare these for a new collected works series of this renowned scholar’s many significant writings.
 These are forthcoming from Oxford University Press (New Delhi) in ten volumes.

 Fellow of the Royal Asiatic Society